oomek/attractplus/Layouts.md

 -  `set_custom_controls( caption_text, options_listbox )`
 -  `set_custom_controls( caption_text )`
--  `set_custom_controls()` - Tells the frontend that the layout will provide custom controls for displaying overlay menus such as the exit dialog, displays menu, etc. The `caption_text` parameter is the FeText object that the frontend end should use to display the overlay caption (i.e. `"Exit Attract-Mode?"`).
-The `options_listbox` parameter is the FeListBox object that the frontend should use to display the overlay options.
+-  `set_custom_controls()` - Tells the frontend that the layout will provide custom controls for displaying overlay menus such as the exit dialog and displays menu.
+   -  `caption_text` - The [`fe.Text`](#fetext) object that the frontend end should use to display the overlay caption.
+   -  `options_listbox` - The [`fe.ListBox`](#felistbox) object that the frontend should use to display the overlay options.
 -  `clear_custom_controls()` - Tell the frontend that the layout will NOT do any custom control handling for overlay menus.
 This will result in the frontend using its built-in default menus instead for overlays.
 -  `list_dialog( options, title, default_sel, cancel_sel )`
 -  `list_dialog( options, title, default_sel )`
 -  `list_dialog( options, title )`
 -  `list_dialog( options )` - The list_dialog function prompts the user with a menu containing a list of options, returning the index of the selection.
+Returns the index selected by the user.
-The `options` parameter is an array of strings that are the menu options to display in the list.
-The `title` parameter is a caption for the list. `default_sel` is the index of the entry to be selected initially (default is `0`). `cancel_sel` is the index to return if the user cancels (default is `-1`).
-The return value is the index selected by the user.
+   -  `options` - An array of strings that are the menu options to display in the list.
+   -  `title` - A caption for the list.
+   -  `default_sel` - The index of the entry to be selected initially.
+Default value is `0`.
+   -  `cancel_sel` - The index to return if the user cancels.
+Default value is `-1`.
 -  `edit_dialog( msg, text )` - Prompt the user to input/edit text.
-The `msg` parameter is the prompt caption. `text` is the initial text to be edited.
-The return value a the string of text as edited by the user.
+Returns the string of text as edited by the user.
+   -  `msg` - The prompt caption.
+   -  `text` - The initial text to be edited.
 -  `splash_message( msg, replace, footer_msg )`
 -  `splash_message( msg, replace )`
 -  `splash_message( msg )` - Immediately provide text feedback to the user.
 This could be useful during computationally-intensive operations.
-The `msg` parameter may contain a `$1` placeholder that gets replaced by `replace`.
-The `footer_msg` text is displayed in the footer.
+   -  `msg` - Message to display, may contain a `$1` placeholder that gets substituted with `replace`.
+   -  `replace` - Message to substitute the `$1` placeholder, gets translated separately.
+   -  `footer_msg` - Message to display in the footer.

 ---